 Oregon Paralegal Schools

-There are few well-paying careers that have seen higher than average job growth, but Oregon paralegal schools help students get into one of them by offering the opportunity to earn a paralegal degree.
-The state of Oregon employed 2,740 paralegals in 2014, according to the Bureau of Labor Statistics, with most of those being in the Portland-metro area.1 Oregon paralegals have one of the highest starting salaries for professional positions, and the ability to do a variety of work assisting attorneys.
+Oregon paralegal schools help students start careers in a rewarding and growing field by offering the opportunity to earn a paralegal degree.
+About 3,050 paralegals were working in Oregon as of 2015 according to the US Bureau of Labor Statistics, with most of these positions in the Portland metro area.1 Oregon is also one of the top-paying states for paralegals and legal assistants.
 For these reasons, it can be a good decision for a person interested in becoming a paralegal to start their career by attending an Oregon paralegal school.

 How to Become a Paralegal in Oregon